-Animal Kingdom Tree of Life | Everything to Know
+Animal Kingdom's Tree of Life: Everything You Need to Know

 The goal of this tree was to make a large enough tree that could withstand hurricane winds, while at the same time giving it a realistic look.